Electromagnetic form factors of the nucleon from $N_f = 2 + 1$ lattice QCD: Introduction

-This paper is organized as follows: \Cref{sec:setup} describes our lattice setup and computational details, as well as the extraction of the effective form factors from our lattice observables, while \cref{sec:excited_states} is dedicated to the treatment of excited states.
+This paper provides the full details of our calculation and is organized as follows: \Cref{sec:setup} describes our lattice setup and computational details, as well as the extraction of the effective form factors from our lattice observables, while \cref{sec:excited_states} is dedicated to the treatment of excited states.
 In \cref{sec:q2_dependence}, a comprehensive account of the parametrization of the $Q^2$-dependence of the form factors and their extrapolation to the physical point is presented. \Cref{sec:model_average} discusses the model average and our final results, and \cref{sec:conclusions} draws some conclusions.
-Details on our treatment of the pion and nucleon masses relevant to the analysis are contained in \cref{sec:appendix_masses}, and a closer examination of the form factors on our near-physical pion mass ensemble is presented in \cref{sec:appendix_E250}.
+Details on our treatment of the pion and nucleon masses relevant to the analysis are contained in \cref{sec:appendix_masses}.
+Additional crosschecks on our excited-state analysis can be found in \cref{sec:appendix_twostate}, and a closer examination of the form factors on our near-physical pion mass ensemble in \cref{sec:appendix_E250}.
 For completeness and ease of reference, we provide tables of all computed form factors in \cref{sec:appendix_formfactors}, of the results of all direct B$\chi$PT fits in \cref{sec:appendix_bchpt_fits}, of the radii and magnetic moments extracted using $z$-expansion fits in \cref{sec:appendix_zexp}, and of their extrapolation to the physical point in \cref{sec:appendix_CCF}.